MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Introduction

-The EBM can be learned by maximum likelihood, and the gradient-based maximum likelihood learning algorithm follows an ``analysis by synthesis'' scheme.
+The EBM can be learned by maximum likelihood estimation (MLE), which follows an ``analysis by synthesis'' scheme.
 In the synthesis step, synthesized examples are generated by sampling from the current model.
-In the analysis step, the model parameters are updated based on the statistical difference between synthesized examples and observed examples.
-The synthesis step usually requires Markov chain Monte Carlo (MCMC) sampling, and gradient-based sampling such as Langevin dynamics~\cite{langevin1908theory} or Hamiltonian Monte Carlo (HMC)~\cite{neal2011mcmc} can be conveniently implemented on the current deep learning platforms where gradients can be efficiently and automatically computed by back-propagation.
+In the analysis step, the model parameters are updated based on the statistical difference between the synthesized examples and the observed examples.
+The synthesis step usually requires Markov chain Monte Carlo (MCMC) sampling, and gradient-based sampling such as Langevin dynamics~\citep{langevin1908theory} or Hamiltonian Monte Carlo (HMC)~\citep{neal2011mcmc} can be conveniently implemented on the current deep learning platforms where gradients can be efficiently and automatically computed by back-propagation.

-However, gradient-based MCMC sampling in the data space generally does not mix.
+However, gradient-based MCMC sampling in the data space generally does not mix, which is a fundamental issue from a statistical perspective.
 The data distribution is typically highly multi-modal.
-To approximate such a distribution, the density function or the energy function of the ConvNet-EBM needs to be highly multi-modal as well.
+To approximate such a distribution, the density or energy function of the ConvNet-EBM needs to be highly multi-modal as well.
 When sampling from such a multi-modal density in the data space, gradient-based MCMC tends to get trapped in local modes with little chance to traverse the modes freely, rendering the MCMC non-mixing.
-Without being able to generate fair examples from the model, the estimated gradient of the maximum likelihood learning can be very biased, and the learned model can be far from the maximum likelihood estimate (MLE).
-Even if we can learn the model by other means without resorting to MCMC sampling, e.g., by noise contrastive estimation (NCE) \cite{gutmann2010noise,gao2019flow}, it is still necessary to be able to draw fair examples from the learned model for the purpose of model checking or some downstream applications based on the learned model.
+Without being able to generate fair examples from the model, the estimated gradient of the maximum likelihood learning can be highly biased, and the learned model parameters can be far from the unbiased estimator given by MLE.
+Even if we can learn the model by other means without resorting to MCMC sampling, e.g., by noise contrastive estimation (NCE) \citep{gutmann2010noise,gao2019flow,wang2018learning} or by amortized sampling \citep{kim2016deep,song2018learning,grathwohl2020no}, it is still necessary to be able to draw fair examples from the learned model for the purpose of model checking or downstream applications based on the learned model.